-- Accelerate the development and management of suicide prevention resources in communities across California, and support capacity building to use best practices in suicide prevention by disseminating guidance and resources. - Identify opportunities to implement the integration of suicide prevention strategies across systems and programs, including opportunities to promote communication and information sharing between and across private and public partners and guidance for how suicide prevention messaging can be effectively incorporated in diverse settings, strategies, and public health campaigns.
+- Advance the development and management of suicide prevention resources in communities across California, and support capacity building to use best practices in suicide prevention by disseminating guidance and resources. - Identify and implement opportunities to integrate suicide prevention strategies across systems and programs.